chrishumboldt/Webplate/project/component/injectplate/README.md

 # Injectplate
 A declare once Javascript component injector.
 This allows you to create HTML components and inject them into the DOM at will.
-In essence it is a wrapper for the awesome [Mustache.js](https://github.com/janl/mustache.js) library which has a great template sytax.
+In essence it is a wrapper for the awesome [Mustache.js](https://github.com/janl/mustache.js) library which has a great template syntax.

 ## Table of Contents